DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 SENSORS (Inputs)
 =================

-DCC++ EX CommandStation supports Sensor inputs that can be connected to any Aruidno Pin not in use by this program.
-Sensors can be of any type
+DCC++ EX CommandStation supports Sensor inputs that can be connected to any Arduino Pin not in use by this program, as well as pins on external I/O extenders and other devices.
-(infrared, magnetic, mechanical...).
+Physical sensors can be of any type (infrared, magnetic, mechanical...).
 They may be configured to pull-up or not.
-When configured for pull-up, the output is connected (within the CS) to
-+5V via a resistor.
+When configured for pull-up, the output is connected (within the CS) to +5V via a resistor.
 This sort of output is suited to sensors that have two wires (a switch or relay contacts, or a device with an 'open collector' or 'open drain' output.
+Some sensors may be sensitive to the pull-up resistor and not operate as expected - in this case you can turn off the pull-up.

 The sensor is considered INACTIVE when at +5V potential, and ACTIVE when the pin is pulled down to 0V.

-When a pull-up is not configured, the input is treated as ACTIVE when the pin is at +5V and INACTIVE when at 0V.

 To ensure proper voltage levels, some part of the Sensor circuitry MUST be tied back to the same ground as used by the Arduino.